wizardone/formator/README.md

 ## Usage
-First you need to configure the wizard so it knows the object that you interact with (usually a used model) and the amount of steps that this object needs to undertake.
+First you need to configure the wizard so it knows the object that you interact with (usually a used model).
 If you like to persist the model you can supply a callable object that takes care of the persistence.
 Whether you want to persist after each step or after the final one is up to you.